Desbeers/Chord-Provider/README.md

 ### iCloud

-The iOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
+The iPadOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
 In the macOS app, you can select a folder with your songs.
 If you use the same iCloud folder; updates are instantly.

 ### Thanks